-ISSUES (AND SUPPORTING Potentially Significant Less Than Significant Less Than Significant No Impact INFORMATION SOURCES): Impact With Mitigation Impact Impact Incorporated These adopted guidelines manage development of the physical imcenters to emphasize "a small-town character within an urban metrof architectural styles relative to the context of the development landscaping, fences, privacy protection, common open space, and pwith City's Design Guidelines, which would be verified through the Thus, the Project would not conflict with applicable zoning and o would develop the site with single-family housing, which is considered through the visually compatible with the surrounding single-family visual character of the Project site and surrounding area.
-Impacts we area and prover arking.
-The Properties City's development of the regulations stent with the uses.
-Hence, the didelines provided specific goject design an opment review s governing scland uses adjace proposed Provided specifications and specifications and specifications are proposed provided specifications. de design objective design objective design objective design of the design object of the design of t ctives in terms cale and mass, would comply g process.
-As the Project te, the Project d.
+ISSUES (AND SUPPORTING Potentially Significant Less Than Significant Less Than Significant No Impact INFORMATION SOURCES): Impact With Mitigation Impact Impact Incorporated These adopted guidelines manage development of the physical image of the City's residential neighborhoods and shopping centers to emphasize "a small-town character within an urban metropolis."
+The guidelines provide design objectives in terms of architectural styles relative to the context of the development area and provides specific guidance on scale and mass, landscaping, fences, privacy protection, common open space, and parking.
+The Project design and landscaping would comply with City's Design Guidelines, which would be verified through the City's development review and permitting process.
+Thus, the Project would not conflict with applicable zoning and other regulations governing scenic quality.
+As the Project would develop the site with single-family housing, which is consistent with the land uses adjacent to the site, the Project would be visually compatible with the surrounding single-family uses.
+Hence, the proposed Project would not degrade the visual character of the Project site and surrounding area.
+Impacts would be less than significant . d.
 Create a new source of substantial light or glare which woul adversely affect day or nighttime views in the area? d 1d.
 Response: (Source: General Plan 2025, General Plan 2025 FEIR Figure 5.1-2 - Mount Palomar Lighting Area, Title 19 - Article VIII - Chapter 19.556 - Lighting, and Citywide Design and Sign Guidelines.)
 Less than Significant Impact.
 As shown in the City's General Plan EIR Figure 5.1-2, Mt.
 Palomar Nighttime Lighting Policy Area, the site is at the outer edge of the Mount Palomar Lighting Area.
 Most of the Project site is undeveloped, except for the vacant single-family residence, and no existing sources of lighting or glare emanating from the Project site.
 However, the Project site is surrounded by sources of nighttime lighting that includes illumination from street lighting, vehicle headlights, exterior residential lighting, and interior illumination passing through windows.
 Sensitive receptors relative to lighting and glare include residents, motorists, and pedestrians.